 WrestleMania III was held in Michigan at the famous Pontiac Silverdome.
 In order to ensure maximum attendance, WWF did not allow the event to be aired live anywhere in Michigan.

 This increased the sales of tickets since a lot of fans wanted to watch the event.
-Since watching it on the TV wasn’t an option in Michigan, fans chose to watch it live, and the Pontiac Silverdome was at maximum capacity.
+Since watching it on the TV wasn't an option in Michigan, fans watched it live, and the Pontiac Silverdome was at maximum capacity.

-A whopping 93,173 fans attended the event, making it the highest viewed sports event in America at that time, a record it held for decades.
-WrestleMania III assured that WWE was the center of the wrestling boom.
+A whopping 93,173 fans attended the event, making it the highest viewed sports event in America, a record it held for decades.
+WrestleMania III assured WWE was the center of the wrestling boom.

-The event also saw the epic match between Randy Savage and Ricky Steamboat, which has often been recognized as the greatest wrestling match of all time by many critics, fans, and Vince McMahon himself.
+The event also saw the epic match between Randy Savage and Ricky Steamboat.
+Many critics, fans, and Vince McMahon himself have recognized the IC Title match as the greatest wrestling match of all time.

 In the 90s, WrestleMania saw some of the most legendary moments in WWE history.
-The world saw major feuds between Hulk Hogan and Randy Savage, Shawn Michaels and Razor Ramon, as well as the nagging competition with the rise of WCW.
+The world saw major feuds between Hulk Hogan and Randy Savage, Shawn Michaels and Razor Ramon, and the nagging competition with the rise of WCW.

-WrestleMania XII saw the debut of The Undertaker, a man who would go on to have one of the most legendary WrestleMania records of all time.
+WrestleMania XII saw the debut of The Undertaker, a man who would have one of the most legendary WrestleMania records of all time.
 “The Deadman” went undefeated for every WrestleMania he competed in until WrestleMania XXX.

 The defining feud between Shawn Michaels and Bret Hart also happened against the WrestleMania XII backdrop in a 60 minute Iron Man Match.
-Michaels won in a closely fought match against “The Hitman”, who went on to feud with him through the next few years.
+Michaels won in a closely fought match against “The Hitman”, who feuded with him through the next few years.

 WrestleMania arguably reached its peak during the Attitude Era, along with WWE and professional wrestling on the whole.
 The most popular era in WWE history saw the legendary rivalry between Stone Cold Steve Austin and The Rock.

 A rising superstar, Stone Cold first defeated Shawn Michaels to win the WWF World Heavyweight Championship.
-He then went on to have a number of big feuds and finally reached “The Chosen One”.
+He then had several big feuds and finally reached “The Chosen One”.

 Stone Cold had met his Roddy Piper, when he fought The Rock at WrestleMania XV in the first of their three encounters.
 Stone Cold defeated The Rock, much to the delight of the crowd.

-In the 2000s, WrestleMania saw the peak of the Attitude Era and the arrival of the PG era shortly after.
+In the 2000s, WrestleMania saw the peak of the Attitude Era and the PG era shortly after.
 WrestleMania 2000 and X-Seven saw the increasing involvement of the McMahon family in main event feuds.

-Vince McMahon went on to fight his own son Shane in WrestleMania X-Seven in a big street fight.
+Vince McMahon fought his own son Shane in WrestleMania X-Seven in a big street fight.
 The same event saw Stone Cold beat The Rock for the second time in their feud to win back the WWF Championship.

 WrestleMania X-Seven was the first edition of the event after the dissolution and purchase of WCW by WWF, ending Monday Night Wars.
-WrestleMania X8 was the last time the company was known as ‘WWF’.
+WrestleMania X8 was the last time 'Mania under the WWF brand.
 Following a legal dispute with the Worldwide Foundation, WWF changed to WWE.

-Although matches got restricted to a great deal due to the dawn of the PG Era, the excitement didn’t decrease at all.
+Although matches got restricted to a great deal because of the dawn of the PG Era, the excitement didn’t decrease at all.
 The rise of promising names such as John Cena, Edge, Chris Jericho, Batista, and JBL saw a new day dawn on the company.

 The exciting feuds between John Cena and Edge, the continued dominance of The Undertaker, and the prominence of Shawn Michaels and Triple H set the tone for many WrestleMania storylines.